-Any "exemptions" to the applicable federal, state, local accessibility laws must be supported by a "legal opinion" that supports such exemptions.
-In addition, DCA will review requests for exemptions from DCA's accessibility standards set forth in the Threshold Criteria Accessibility Standards section of the 2017 Qualified Allocation Plan (QAP).
-All requests must submit documentation from the project architect which outlines the basis for the waiver request and include a "legal opinion" supporting that that request.
+Any exemptions to the applicable federal, state, local accessibility laws must be supported by a legal opinion that supports such exemptions.
+In addition, DCA will review requests for exemptions from DCA's accessibility standards set forth in QAP Threshold Criteria, Accessibility Standards.
+All requests must include documentation from the project architect which outlines the basis for the waiver request, a legal opinion supporting the request, and written approval from the accessibility consultant.
+DCA's acceptance of such documentation should not be construed as conclusive that the project meets the legal requirements of the exception.
+Each Project Owner should consult their attorney and accessibility consultant to make that determination.

-NOTE: DCA's acceptance of such documentation should not be construed as conclusive that the project meets the legal requirements of the exception.
-Each Project Owner should consult their attorney and accessibility consultant to make that determination under federal laws.
-This means that all projects including those financed with tax exempt bonds which receive an allocation of "4% tax credits, and 9% tax credits" only projects, must incorporate at a minimum the requirements of the "UFAS" into the design and construction of the project.
-DCA will NOT "waive" these additional Section 504 requirements for any new construction 4% tax credits and 9% tax credits only projects.
-Waivers for 4% tax credits and 9% tax credits only rehabilitation projects will be considered in accordance with the requirements set forth in Section 504.
-Section 504 provides that a recipient is not required to make a dwelling unit, common area, facility or element accessible if doing so would impose "undue financial and administrative burden" on the operation of the project and if the rehabilitation is not substantial.
+DCA requires that the accessibility requirements of Section 504 be incorporated into the design and construction of ALL new construction and/or rehabilitation projects funded under the 2024-2025 Qualified Allocation Plan, regardless of whether or not the project will receive federal financing assistance.
+This constitutes a higher standard of accessibility than what may be required under federal laws.
+This means projects financed only with tax exempt bonds which receive an allocation of 4% tax credits and projects financed only with 9% tax credits must incorporate at a minimum the requirements of the UFAS into the design and construction of the project.
+See Appendix B.

+DCA will not waive these additional Section 504 requirements for any new construction 4% tax credit and 9% tax credit only projects.
+Waivers for 4% tax credit and 9% tax credit only rehabilitation projects will be considered in accordance with the requirements set forth in Section 504.
+Section 504 provides an exception such that the recipient is not required to make a dwelling unit, common area, facility, or element accessible if doing so would impose undue financial and administrative burden on the operation of the project and if the rehabilitation is not substantial.
 Therefore, recipients are required to provide access for covered alterations up to the point of being infeasible or an undue financial and administration burden.